 All foreigners traveling to Japan for nontemporary purposes need this certificate.
-Your family members living in Japan can apply for this certificate on behalf of you.
+Your family members living in Japan can apply for this certificate on your behalf.
 Note that receiving this certificate will not be a substitute for a visa.
 Instead, it indicates that you have received confirmation from the Japanese Immigration Service.

 Japan Family Visa: Types

-- Spouse or child of Japanese nationals: Foreign nationals who marry Japanese citizens or children were born as a child of Japanese citizens or foreign children being adopted by Japanese citizens are named Spouse or Child of a Japanese National.
+Foreign nationals who marry Japanese citizens or children who were born as a child of Japanese citizens or foreign children being adopted by Japanese citizens are named Spouse or Child of a Japanese National.
 Holders of this visa can work without restrictions and can also apply for Permanent Resident status.

-- Dependent (Family stays): This visa is issued only for spouse and children.
+This visa is issued only for spouses and children.
 If your family members want to stay in Japan for more than 90 days, they need this visa.
 A Certificate of Eligibility is required to obtain this visa.